 You can run your program in single-block mode and view the “Distance to Go” to work through the code one line at a time to identify any issues before reaching cutting depth, making sure the tool length and part position are as expected.

 Keep your workspace tidy

-If this your first job at a CNC machine shop, don’t be overwhelmed.
+And there you have it: our guide to machine shop safety 101.
+If this is your first job at a CNC machine shop, don’t be overwhelmed.
 It’s going to be exciting!
-Remember, it’s just like learning how to drive a car for the first time.
+Remember, it’s like learning how to drive a car for the first time.
 There will be a ton of new variables for your mind to juggle.
 New tools, new machines, new processes.
 Just take it slow and start those smart and safe habits right away.
-Remember, there’s never a “good” time to take your eyes off the road, or your CNC machine.
-It’s all hands on deck from here on out, enjoy the beginning of your new machining career!
+Remember, there’s never a “good” time to take your eyes off the road — or your CNC machine.
+It’s all hands on deck from here on out.

-Is your shop using Fusion 360 to automate their CNC machines?
-It might be a good idea to learn the ins and outs before your first day.
-Try Fusion 360 for free now!
+Is your shop using Fusion 360 to automate its CNC machines?
+Fusion 360 can help — try it for free today!